 Texas newborn hearing screening was established in 1999 through the passage of House Bill 714 and is being implemented in Texas birthing facilities.
 The Texas Department of State Health Services (DSHS) is the oversight state agency.

 Revised Newborn Hearing Rules Effective May 14, 2015

 The newborn hearing screening rules, Chapter 37 of the Texas Administrative Code §§37.501 through 37.507, were published in the Texas Register on May 8, 2015.
 The rules incorporate legislative revisions from House Bill 411 and Senate Bill 229, 82nd Legislature, Regular Session, 2011, and Senate Bill 793, 83rd Legislature, Regular Session, 2013, which amended Health and Safety Code, Chapter 47, Hearing Loss in Newborns.

 The revisions reflect changes in definitions; changes in roles and responsibilities; clarification of requirements for birthing facilities; and changes to reporting by healthcare providers, including performance, tracking and documentation and intervention requirements.
 The revisions also clarified, and restructured sections to improve readability and user-friendliness.
-The revised rules and newborn hearing screening program protocols and certification (PDF) are effective May 14, 2015.
+The revised rules are effective May 14, 2015 and the newborn hearing screening program protocols and certification (PDF) are effective June 30, 2015.

 If you have questions, email firstname.lastname@example.org or call (512) 776-7726.
 (Use relay option of your choice to call if needed.)

 View and print PDF version of the rules.

 Cytomegalovirus: A Common Cause of Hearing Loss in Children